 - Overseas fund managers do already offer many fossil-free investment options.
 They’re easy to find if you live in the US, UK, Europe or Australia.
 The world’s biggest asset manager, Black Rock, has also made addressing climate change a priority.
 But there are still no fossil fuel-free options for ethical and responsible South African investors.
 We have to change this.
 In the long term, all investment should be responsible.

 - South Africa’s biggest asset managers collectively manage over R2.7 trillion.
 Well over 10 million South Africans participate in various forms of collective investment via savings, retirement funds and unit trusts.
 Even more are connected to financial services.
-This represents enormous potential power for creative change, if even a small proportion of this capital is redirected towards truly environmentally and socially responsible investment, the
+This represents enormous potential power for creative change, if even a small proportion of this capital is redirected towards truly environmentally and socially responsible investment.

 Frequently asked questions